-Campus Safety Officers are non-sworn and therefore do not possess any law enforcement arrest powers.
-Officers also do not carry side arms or any other protective arms.
-Officers cannot act outside the authority of a NYS licensed Security Guard.
-If a situation arises where an officer witnesses a crime being committed or the victim of a crime desires criminal prosecution, the officer must contact a local or other law enforcement agency having jurisdiction in order to start a criminal prosecution process and have the subject(s) arrested.
+Campus safety officers are non-sworn and, therefore, do not possess any law enforcement arrest powers.
+Campus safety officers do not carry side arms or any other protective arms.
+Campus safety officers cannot act outside the authority of a NYS-licensed security guard.\ If a situation arises where an officer witnesses a crime being committed or the victim of a crime desires criminal prosecution, the officer must contact a law enforcement agency having jurisdiction in order to start a criminal prosecution process and have the subject(s) arrested.
 The law enforcement agency makes the final decision to arrest or not arrest based upon the available information.

-Campus Safety Officers only have jurisdiction on any owned and controlled property of Colgate University.
-Officers do not have jurisdiction on public or non-Colgate private property.
-Even though officers do not have jurisdiction off of Colgate University property, they may respond off of Colgate University property at the request of a law enforcement agency to provide assistance.
+Campus safety officers only have jurisdiction on Colgate University-owned and -controlled property.
+Campus safety officers do not have jurisdiction on public or non-Colgate private property.
+Even though officers do not have jurisdiction off of Colgate University property, they may respond to an incident off of Colgate University property at the request of law enforcement or emergency response agencies to provide assistance and mutual aid.

-The Campus Safety Department continues to enjoy cooperative and collaborative working relationships with the Hamilton Police Department, Madison County Sheriff's Department, and the New York State Police.
-Both Campus Safety and the local law enforcement agencies have the ability to utilize the same radio frequencies/system in the event of an emergency.
-Several campus events throughout the year are staffed by both campus safety officers and law enforcement.
-The shared radio system is also utilized during these large events.
-Information between the various departments is routinely shared.

-The Campus Safety Department head is part of the County Police Chiefs Association, which meets on a regular basis.
-Although there is only a written memorandum of understanding with the Hamilton Police Department covering missing persons and violent felony offenses, the Campus Safety Department always advises victims of crime of the option to have the case reported to and investigated by the appropriate law enforcement agency having jurisdiction.
+The Campus Safety Department works in close partnership with area law enforcement and emergency response agencies including the Hamilton Police Department, Madison County Sheriff's Department, NYS Police, Hamilton Fire Department, Southern Madison County Ambulance Corps, and Madison County Office of Emergency Management.
+Campus safety has the ability to utilize the same two-way radio frequencies as all of the aforementioned agencies in the event of an emergency and during major University events requiring interagency coordination.
+The Campus Safety Department head is part of the Madison County Police Chiefs Association, which meets on a monthly basis.
+Campus safety has a written Memorandum of Understanding with the Hamilton Police Department covering missing persons and violent felony offenses.
+The Campus Safety Department advises all crime victims about their option to have the case reported to and investigated by the appropriate law enforcement agency having jurisdiction.

-Asecurity guard as defined in Article 7A of the NYS General Business Law [§89-f(6)] is a person (other than an active police officer) employed in NYS to principally perform one or more of the following duties, and the person is not performing the functions of a private investigator as defined in Section 71 of Article 7 of the General Business Law: protection of persons and/or property from harm, theft, and/or unlawful activity; deterrence, observation, detection, and/or reporting unlawful or unauthorized activity; street patrol service; response to, but not installation or service of, a security system alarm.
+\A security guard as defined in Article 7A of the NYS General Business Law [889-f(6)] is a person (other than an active police officer) employed in NYS to principally perform one or more of the following duties, and the person is not performing the functions of a private investigator as defined in Section 71 of Article 7 of the General Business Law: protection of persons and/or property from harm, theft, and/or unlawful activity; deterrence, observation, detection, and/or reporting unlawful or unauthorized activity; street patrol service; response to, but not installation or service of, a security system alarm.